Saudi Arabia–Taiwan relations: Military relations

-From 1979 to 1990, the Republic of China Armed Forces engaged in a classified military aid program in the Yemen Arab Republic known as the Peace Bell Program or the Great Desert Program (大漠計畫) at the behest of Saudi Arabia.
-The Taiwanese piloted Yemeni F-5s and manned air defense batteries against a South Yemeni force composed of Cuban and Soviet personnel.
+From 1979 to 1990, the Republic of China (Taiwan) military engaged in a secret classified military aid program in the Yemen Arab Republic known as the Peace Bell Program or the Great Desert Program (大漠計畫) at the behest of Saudi Arabia by deploying over 1000 Taiwanese soldiers, including elite commandos from Taiwan’s Special Forces and Taiwan Air Force jet fighter pilots to fight in combat operations in Yemen.
+Due to Yemen not having any of their own trained pilots, the Taiwanese Air Force pilots decided to fly Yemeni F-5 jet fighters in thousands of combat operations and manned air defense batteries against a South Yemeni military force composed of Cuban Special Forces and Soviet Russian Spetznaz as well as additional Cuban and Soviet Russian supporting troops, jet fighters and naval warships.
 The program ended in 1990 when Saudi Arabia withdrew its diplomatic recognition of Taiwan.
-The ROCAF force were actively involved in combat with the Cubans/Soviets and for all intents and purposes constitutes the Yemen Arab Republic's Air Force during this time.
-Taiwanese pilots scored a number of kills and the air-defense and early warning radar teams took casualties from aerial attacks.
+During this eleven year war in Yemen the Republic of China (Taiwan) military forces were actively involved in continuous full scale combat with the opposing two combined military forces of Cuba and the Russian Soviet Union and for all intents and purposes Taiwanese jet fighter pilots constituted the Yemen Arab Republic's Air Force during this time since Yemen lacked highly trained military personnel at this time and was in desperate need of Taiwan’s military protection during this war.
+The highly trained Taiwanese pilots scored thousands of kills in combat operations against the Cuban and Soviet Russian military forces while the Taiwanese air-defense and early warning radar teams also took some casualties from aerial attacks by the Cuban and Soviet Russian military.